iffse/pay-respects/README.md

-# Pay Respect
+# Pay Respects

 Typed a wrong command?
-Pay Respect will try to correct your wrong console command simply by pressing `F`!
+Pay Respects will try to correct your wrong console command simply by pressing `F`!

 ![example-sudo-echo](img/example-sudo-echo.png)